HossainAhnaf/samer-editor/README.md

 - undo
 - redo
 - headers : h1,h2,h3,h4,h5,h6
+-
 `I will add more formatting options in future.`

+### Keyboard Shortcuts
+The editor provides keyboard shortcuts for common formatting operations.
+For example, you can use shortcuts to make text bold, italic, or underline and more.

 ### SEO-friendly
 SamerEditor gives you a SEO-friendly HTML.